By Lars Trodson

 OW: I'm not gonna go on.
 Cause if a resort doesn't immediately interest her, it won't, even if I go on for an hour.

 HJ: Wait a minute, I don't agree.
 I don't agree.

 This goes on for another two pages.
 A petulant, faded genius is now making a modern, successful movie executive grovel at his feet.
 Awful.

 Someone called this book “expertly edited."
 I don't know how one would know that, unless they had heard the original tapes.
-But perhaps they were.
+But perhaps it was.
 Maybe Welles was so discursive, or so drunk, or so incomprehensible, that it is in fact a certain kind of genius that Biskind was able to wrestle it into something remotely readable.
-But that's not the same as enjoyable.
+But readable is not the same as enjoyable.

 It doesn't matter.
 Whatever the reviews say, nothing in the book sounds very much like real dialogue.
 It all sounds stilted, unconvincing.
 This would have been repellent to Welles.
 But maybe he was pulling Jaglom's leg the whole time.
-Maybe everything Welles said was a hoax; a hoax to end all hoaxes.
+Maybe everything Welles said was a hoax; a last hoax.

 I'd like to believe it, but even a joker shouldn't turn on everyone.

 At one point, Jaglom and Welles talk about the man who offered Welles the most expansive contract in Hollywood history, the famous contract that gave Welles final cut on "Citizen Kane."
 That man was George Schaefer.

 According to Welles, he got the RKO contract not because he was a famous Broadway director, or the most well-known radio actor/producer, but rather, according to Welles' own version in "My Lunches With Orson," it was because Schaefer was a stooge.
 He, according to Welles, "didn't know any better.
 None of the other guys would ever have given me a contract like that."